Roxburgh Branch: Closure and demolition

-Lifting of the Roxburgh Branch commenced on Friday 14 June 1968 with work trains hauled by DJ locomotives subsequently running all the way into Roxburgh.
-This was the first time DJ locomotives had operated to Roxburgh.
+Lifting of the Roxburgh Branch commenced on Friday 14 June 1968 with work trains hauled by D^{J} locomotives subsequently running all the way into Roxburgh.
+This was the first time D^{J} locomotives had operated to Roxburgh.
 By late June 1968 there was considerable removed material at Roxburgh yard ready for loading out by train.
-Hut accommodation for demolition workers, removal equipment such as bulldozers and a mobile crane on crawlers were transported to Roxburgh by a DJ hauled train on 2 July 1968.
-A temporary railway Hut compound was established on the Roxburgh station platform for the accommodation of some of the demolition men.
+Hut accommodation for demolition workers, removal equipment such as bulldozers and a mobile crane on crawlers were transported to Roxburgh by a D^{J} hauled train on 2 July 1968.
+A temporary railway hut compound was established on the Roxburgh station platform for the accommodation of some of the demolition workers.
 Mains power to the Huts, which were individually wired for electricity, was sourced from the electric power lines at Roxburgh station yard.
-The idea was that these temporary Huts were to be railed down to Millers Flat as the next demolition base just before the mainline rail track had been fully removed from Roxburgh.
-At the time there was some significant concern reported in the media (and up to Ministerial level) as to why these men had been not able to use the Roxburgh Railway houses, which by now were mostly empty, rather than the expense of establishing the temporary railway workers Hut compound at Roxburgh.
-However, as explained by Railways at the time, this was impractical as the Huts would be needed anyway as demolition progressed further down the line and so portable accommodation was optimum and in the long run cheaper than furnishing railway houses at Roxburgh for temporary demolition gangs that would be there a few short weeks.
+The idea was that these temporary huts were to be railed down to Millers Flat as the next demolition base just before the mainline rail track had been fully removed from Roxburgh.
+At the time there was some significant concern reported in the media (and up to Ministerial level) as to why these men had been not able to use the Roxburgh Railway houses, which by now were mostly empty, rather than the expense of establishing the temporary railway workers hut compound at Roxburgh.
+NZR stated this was impractical as the huts would be needed anyway as demolition progressed further down the line and so portable accommodation was optimum and in the long run cheaper than furnishing railway houses at Roxburgh for temporary demolition gangs that would be there a few short weeks.
 By 19 July 1968, the yard track, mainline track past the station platform and turntable at Roxburgh had been removed and cleared out.
 Men had been recruited from Winter Employment schemes and the mobile crane lifted complete track sets onto flat top wagons for transporting out.
-During demolition D^{SA} class shunting locomotives worked at the railhead shuttling empty and loaded wagons from and to the nearest exchange siding (the nearest intact station yard) on the branch whilst DJ locomotives periodically cleared out materials removed from that nearest railhead back down the branch to the Main South Line as removal progressed.
+During demolition D^{SA} class shunting locomotives worked at the railhead shuttling empty and loaded wagons from and to the nearest exchange siding (the nearest intact station yard) on the branch whilst D^{J} locomotives periodically cleared out materials removed from that nearest railhead back down the branch to the Main South Line as removal progressed.